symfony/symfony-docs/frontend.rst

 --------------

 `Webpack Encore`_ is a simpler way to integrate `Webpack`_ into your application.
-It *wraps* Webpack, giving you a clean & powerful API for bundling JavaScript modules, pre-processing CSS & JS and compiling and minifying assets.
-Encore gives you professional asset system that's a *delight* to use.
+It wraps Webpack, giving you a clean & powerful API for bundling JavaScript modules, pre-processing CSS & JS, and compiling and minifying assets.

 Encore is inspired by `Webpacker`_ and `Mix`_, but stays in the spirit of Webpack: using its features, concepts and naming conventions for a familiar feel.
 It aims